 Why?
 Well, running longer does teach your body to burn fat, rather than carbohydrate as fuel.

-This training tactic was the #1 reason I dropped so much time off my marathon.
+This training tactic was the number one reason I dropped so much time off my marathon.
 I went from a 2.40.02 personal best to my current best of 2.19.35 in a matter of months.

 What was I doing wrong prior to running that sub-2:20 marathon?
 I was not doing long runs at a fast enough pace.

 Why do I need to learn to run slow, I already know how to run slow…I want to learn to run fast – Emil Zatopek

-I would do the usual track workouts (a must for a fast marathon time too), but spending my weekends running long slow miles.
-It was great for fitness, but it didn't get me any closer to running a fast marathon time.
+I would do the usual track workouts but spending my weekends running long slow miles.
+Of course, it was great for fitness.
+That being said, it didn't get me any closer to running a fast marathon time.

-It was making me strong for running the first 10 miles relatively strong, but the last 16 miles I was struggling burning all my carbohydrate stores up and not using my body's carbohydrate to fat fuel capability to its' maximum.
+It was making me strong for running the first 10 miles relatively strong.
+The problem was the last 16 miles I was struggling burning all my carbohydrate stores up.

 Running long runs every weekend slow will build fitness and teach your body to burn fat.
 That being said, to maintain a fast pace for 26.2 miles you have to focus on running faster for longer periods of time.

-I have always believed that long slow distance, produces long slow runner – Sebastian Coe, Olympic Gold Medalist -800m/1500m
+I have always believed that long slow distance, produces long slow runners – Sebastian Coe, Olympic Gold Medalist -800m/1500m

-So, the key to running a fast marathon means you have to teach your body to burn fat as its primary fuel source and conserve your carbohydrate stores.
+So, the key to running a fast marathon means you have to teach your body to burn fat as its primary fuel source.
+Also, to conserve your carbohydrate stores.

 Sports science statistics state that we only have approximately 1800 calories of carbohydrate stored within our body.
-When do runners usually hit the so-called ‘wall'?
+So, when do runners usually hit the so-called ‘wall'?

 You are burning around 100-110 calories for every mile you run during the marathon.
-Is it no wonder most runners experience “the wall” at or around mile 18?
+So, is it no wonder most runners experience “the wall” at or around mile 18?